DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

 ### ⚠️ CRITICAL: CI Configuration Stability

-**🚨🚨🚨 DO NOT MODIFY THE CI WORKFLOW - IT IS WORKING CORRECTLY 🚨🚨🚨**
+**🚨🚨🚨 CI IS NOW FIXED AND STABLE 🚨🚨🚨**

-**The CI has been broken multiple times by unnecessary changes.
-The current configuration is stable and working.
-DO NOT change `.github/workflows/ci.yml` unless there is a critical bug that cannot be fixed any other way.**
+**The CI was broken due to `Directory.Build.props` causing shared obj directory conflicts.
+This has been FIXED in v1.3.0 by removing that file.**

-**Current Working CI Configuration (2025-11-14):**
+**Current Working CI Configuration (2025-11-14 - v1.3.0):**

-The CI workflow uses a **two-job structure** that is simple and reliable:
+The CI workflow is now extremely simple and reliable:

 1. **Test Job** (runs first):
    - Clean `obj` and `bin` directories
-   - Restore test project: `dotnet restore tests/InstDotNet.Tests.csproj`
-     - This restores both the test project AND the main project (as a dependency)
-     - Ensures xunit is included in the shared `project.assets.json`
-   - Run tests: `dotnet test tests/InstDotNet.Tests.csproj --no-restore`
+   - Run tests: `dotnet test tests/InstDotNet.Tests.csproj -c Release`
-     - Uses the restored dependencies, builds both projects, runs all 92 tests
+     - `dotnet test` handles restore, build, and test atomically
+     - No more shared assets file conflicts since each project has its own obj directory

 2. **Build Jobs** (run in parallel after tests pass):
    - One job for `linux-arm64`, one for `linux-x64`